Grosse Fuge: Performance challenges

 Performers approaching the Grosse Fuge face a host of technical and musical challenges.
 Among the technical difficulties of the piece are difficult passagework, complex cross-rhythms that require exact synchronization, and problems of intonation, where the harmonies pass from dissonance to resolution.

-Once mastering the technical difficulties, there are many interpretive issues to resolve.
+Beyond the technical difficulties, there are many interpretive issues to resolve.
 One of these is whether the fugue should be played as the finale of Op.
 130, as originally written, or as a separate piece.
 Playing the fugue as the final movement of Op.
 130, rather than the light, Haydnesque replacement movement, completely changes the character of the quartet, analysts Robert Winter and Robert Martin note.
 Played with the new finale, the preceding movement, the "Cavatina", a heartfelt and intense aria, is the emotional center of the piece.
 Played with the fugue as the finale, the Cavatina is a prelude to the massive and compelling fugue.
 On the other hand, the fugue stands alone well.
 "Current taste is decisively in favor of the fugal finale," conclude Winter and Martin.
 A number of quartets have recorded Op.
 130 with the fugue and the replacement finale on separate disks.